aasisodiya/general/git/README.md

 Total 225 (delta 17), reused 0 (delta 0)
 remote: Resolving deltas: 100% (17/17), done.
 remote: warning: See http://git.io/iEPt8g for more information.
-remote: warning: File behance/ADOBE ILLUSTRATOR/SISAI - PERSISTENT.ai is 66.66 MB; this is larger than GitHub's recommended maximum file size of 50.00 MB
+remote: warning: File behance/ADOBE ILLUSTRATOR/SISAI - SISAILOGO.ai is 66.66 MB; this is larger than GitHub's recommended maximum file size of 50.00 MB
 remote: warning: GH001: Large files detected.
 You may want to try Git Large File Storage - https://git-lfs.github.com.
 To https://github.com/aasisodiya/design.git
    3787a78..a3bf7a0  main -> main